microsoft/tutel/README.md

 * Usage of dict-type Experts Config:

-        count_per_node   : the number of local experts per device (by default, the value is 1 if not specified) type             : available built-in experts implementation, e.g: ffn hidden_size_per_expert : the hidden size between two linear layers for each expert (used for type == 'ffn' only) activation_fn    : the custom-defined activation function between two linear layers (used for type == 'ffn' only) has_fc1_bias     : If set to False, the expert bias parameters `batched_fc1_bias` is disabled.
+        num_experts_per_device : the number of local experts per device (by default, the value is 1 if not specified) hidden_size_per_expert : the hidden size between two linear layers for each expert (used for type == 'ffn' only) type             : available built-in experts implementation, e.g: ffn activation_fn    : the custom-defined activation function between two linear layers (used for type == 'ffn' only) has_fc1_bias     : If set to False, the expert bias parameters `batched_fc1_bias` is disabled.
 Default: True has_fc2_bias     : If set to False, the expert bias parameters `batched_fc2_bias` is disabled.
 Default: True